Think better,

 -

-Where does the name "kedo" come from?The English name kedo comes from the Japanese 勁道 (from 勁 "kei", power, strength, energy and 道 "dou", the way).
+Where does the name "kedo" come from?The English name kedo comes from the Japanese 系道 (from 系 "kei", system and 道 "dou", way).
 The name also refers to "kedology" (from the Greek "kedos", taking care), the science of taking care.
-Just like judo is a martial art, kedo is a civil art—the art and science of taking care of energy and effectiveness.
+If judo is a martial art, then kedo is a civil art—the art and science of taking care of systems, stakeholders, and relationships .

 -

 I've joined a kedo workshop and I still don't get it.
-What makes kedo so different from coaching?At first glance, kedo dialogue may feel very similar to traditional coaching, but in reality it is quite different.
+What makes kedo so different from coaching?At first glance, kedo brief coaching may feel very similar to traditional coaching, but in reality there are quite a few fundamental differences.
 Kedo dialogue is lighter, faster, and less directive than typical coaching approaches.
-Kedo is very much about making space for silence, deep introspection, and asking oneself "intelligent enough" questions (not necessarily the "best" coaching questions) to make space for autonomous thinking.
+Kedo is very much about making space for silence, deep self-reflection, and asking oneself "intelligent enough" questions (not necessarily the "best" coaching questions) to make space for autonomous, psychologically sovereign thinking.
 Because it relies on very simple principles, kedo can -- at its most basic levels of practice -- be learned in just a few minutes, i.e. much faster than traditional coaching.
-This enables a very scalable model for facilitating dialogue and deploying individual & collective coaching interventions in organisations.
+This enables a very scalable model for facilitating useful dialogue and deploying individual & collective coaching interventions in organisations.
 Additionally, the non-interpretative nature of kedo makes it possible for coachees to bring up pretty much any topic they feel comfortable sharing, including personal challenges such as stress, anxiety, loneliness, overwhelming emotions, lack of self-confidence, etc. and still have a consistently positive experience as they verbalise those difficulties.
-Advanced levels of kedo practice include specific tools for addressing head-on such topics, but basic levels of practice already do a decent job at helping people feel better after they've been listened to.
-Because it encourages systemic thinking, kedo is particularly useful to tackle relational tensions, conflicts, and complex, large-scale problems that may otherwise seem too daunting to address.
+Advanced levels of kedo practice include specific tools for addressing head-on such topics, but basic levels of practice already do a decent job of helping people feel better after they've shared such difficulties.
+Because it encourages attention to stakeholders and complex thinking, kedo is particularly useful to tackle relational tensions, conflicts, and complex, large-scale problems that may otherwise seem too daunting to address with more traditional tools.

 -